 - the convention of collective cabinet responsibility, which gives cabinet collectively the power to direct individual ministers, since all ministers have to publicly support the decisions of cabinet

 - the convention of collective cabinet responsibility is also significant for the stability of a government – if the House of Representatives passes a motion of no confidence in the government, the government falls and becomes a caretaker government until a new government can be formed with the confidence of the house

 - the convention of caretaker government, which provides that a government must significantly constrain its decision-making if it loses the confidence of the House of Representatives, even while having full legal powers to govern

-- the convention that the sovereign only acts on the advice of ministers subordinates the queen’s legal powers (and those of her representative in New Zealand, the governor-general) to cabinet.
+- the convention that the sovereign only acts on the advice of ministers subordinates the monarch’s legal powers (and those of his or her representative in New Zealand, the governor-general) to cabinet.